perfanalytics/pose2sim/README.md

 &#9634; **Conda package**
 &#9634; **Docker image**
+&#9634; Run pose estimation and OpenSim from within Pose2Sim &#9634; Real-time: Run Pose estimation, Person association, Triangulation, Kalman filter, IK frame by frame (instead of running each step for all frames)
-&#9634; Run pose estimation and OpenSim from within Pose2Sim &#9634; **Run from command line via click or typer** &#9634; **Utilities**: Export other data from c3d files into .mot or .sto files (angles, powers, forces, moments, GRF, EMG...)
+&#9634; **Run from command line via click or typer** &#9634; **Utilities**: Export other data from c3d files into .mot or .sto files (angles, powers, forces, moments, GRF, EMG...)
 &#9634; **Utilities**: Create trc_to_c3d.py script